State that for reflection, the angle of incidence is equal to the angle of reflection; recall and use this relationship

 Common Misconceptions

-• Thinking the angles are measured from the surface rather than from the normal.
+• Measuring angles from the surface instead of from the normal.

 • Assuming the law applies to rough surfaces; it only holds for smooth (specular) reflections.

-• Confusing the incident and reflected rays as being on the same side of the normal.
+• Thinking the incident and reflected rays lie on the same side of the normal.

 Worked Example

 Question: A ray of light strikes a plane mirror at an angle of incidence of \$30^\circ\$.
 What is the angle of reflection?
-Also, if the incident ray makes an angle of \$45^\circ\$ with the mirror surface, what is the angle of incidence?
+If the incident ray makes an angle of \$45^\circ\$ with the mirror surface, find the angle of incidence and the angle of reflection.

 Solution: